auth0/docs/articles/email/index.md

 You can use Auth0 built-in email services to communicate with your users to:

-* validate user email addresses at sign up;
+* validate user email addresses at sign up
-* confirm password change requests.
+* confirm password change requests

 The [Emails](${uiURL}/#/emails) dashboard allows you to customize your emails with markdown templates and macros, which can include references to the context of the current application or user.